Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 \subsection{Bayesian model detail}

+Bayesian inference is a statistical framework in which Bayes's theorem, a fundamental result in probability theory, is used to update one's beliefs regarding parameters of interest $\bm{\theta}$ based on new data or evidence $\bm{Y}$.
+Mathematically the prior distribution $p(\bm{\theta})$ is used to express one's belief prior to seeing the data, and the likelihood function $p(\bm{Y}|\bm{\theta})$ used to express the probability of observing the data.
+The goal in Bayesian inference is to obtain the posterior distribution $p(\bm{\theta}|\bm{Y})$, which represents the state of one's updated beliefs after observing the data.
+This is done via Bayes's theorem:

+Most posterior distributions do not have a closed form expression due not being possible to evaluate $\int_{}^{} p(\bm{\theta})p(\bm{Y}|\bm{\theta}) d \bm{\theta}$ in closed form.
+Markov Chain Monte Carlo (MCMC) methods are computational algorithms used to sample from distributions that do not have a closed-form, including posterior distributions.
+MCMC methods construct a Markov Chain that converges to the target distribution, by iteratively sampling from a proposal distribution and only accepting samples that satisfy a suitable criteria that suggests they could be feasibly generated from the target distribution.

 For our Bayesian model, we consider normal priors for the change in stock variables $S_i$, which reflects the fact that the change in stock can be both positive or negative.
-For the flow variables $U_{j,k}$, we consider truncated normal priors for the flow variables on the positive interval $[0,L]$, where $L$ is chosen based on domain knowledge of the scale of flows inside the system being modelled.
+For the flow variables $U_{j,k}$, we consider truncated normal priors for the flow variables on the positive interval $[0,L]$, where $L$ is chosen based on domain knowledge of the scale of flows inside the system being modelled, or simply chosen to be positive infinite if none is available.
 This is to ensure the posterior distribution of the flow variables have positive support, as flow quantities are always positive in reality.
-Furthermore, the normal and truncated normal distributions are flexible, in the sense that an informative prior distribution can be elicited by choosing the prior mode as a confident estimate (from expert knowledge), and choosing a small prior variance to create a narrow distribution around the prior mode.
-On the other hand, an uninformative prior distribution can be elicited by choosing a large prior variance around a rough guess for the prior mode instead.
+Furthermore, the normal and truncated normal distributions are flexible, in the sense that an informative prior distribution can be assigned by choosing the prior mode as a confident estimate (from expert knowledge), and choosing a small prior variance to create a narrow distribution around the prior mode.
+On the other hand, an uninformative prior distribution can be assigned by choosing a large prior variance around a rough guess for the prior mode instead.

-where $\mu_i$ and $\sigma_i^2$ are the prior mean and variance of $i$th change in stock variable $S_i$, respectively, and $\mu_{j,k}$ and $\sigma_{j,k}^2$ the corresponding prior parameters respectively for the truncated normal distribution for the flow variable $U_{j,k}$, representing the flow quantity from process $j$ to process $k$.
+where $\mu_i$ and $\sigma_i^2$ are the prior mean and variance of $i$th change in stock variable $S_i$, respectively, and $\mu_{j,k}$ and $\sigma_{j,k}^2$ the corresponding prior hyperparameters respectively for the truncated normal distribution for the flow variable $U_{j,k}$, representing the flow quantity from process $j$ to process $k$.
 We also assume prior variables are independent, so the overall prior distribution $p(\bm{\theta})$ over the change in stock and flow variables is of the form: